HTML/CSS - Do you know how to create spaces in a web page?

 ul li {padding-left:10px;}

-Tip: You might be not familiar with editing a CSS file.
-In this case, contact a designer.
-He/She will be more than happy to help you.
+Tip: You might be not familiar with editing a CSS file...
+In this case, contact a designer, they will be more than happy to help you.